History of the HL7 RIM and HL7 version 3

 5.3 Follow-up workUSAM was initially only applied to the "left-hand-side" of the RIM.
 The "right-hand side" was initially left unchanged.
 Around 2001, Woody Beeler came to Canada for a week and the right-hand side was rebuilt to support the e-claims work that Canada was doing at the time.

 In 2000, the modeling of Role was tweaked, introducing the idea of player, scoper and RoleLink.
 This was proposed during the "left-hand-side of the RIM project" one of a series of proposals addressing the remainder of the RIM after adopting USAM [RIM04].
 The project team had Jane Curry, Charlie Mead, and Norman Daoust amongst its members.
 They were working on use cases for roles - and in particular Patient - when they realized that the role of an entity (player) was from the point of view of some other entity (scoper) so that one organization's patient was a different instance from another organization's patient, even if the playing entity was the same in both cases.

-7. AcknowledgementsThe author would like to thank George W. “Woody” Beeler, Abdul-Malik Shakir and Mead Walker for their willingness to be interviewed at length about their recollections.
+8. AcknowledgementsThe author would like to thank George W. "Woody" Beeler, Abdul-Malik Shakir and Mead Walker for their willingness to be interviewed at length about their recollections.
+A special thanks to Alexander Henket for presenting an overview of the HL7 version 3 tools.
 A number of post-publication comments were received from Tim Benson, Lloyd McKenzie, W. Ed Hammond and others - those have mostly been incorporated into this whitepaper.